 - Changes and additions to other children’s products and childcare articles.

-Age determination is an important step in developing, marketing, and labeling consumer products towards children.
+Age determination is an important step in developing, marketing, and labeling consumer products for children.
 Age determination categories are directly related to product safety and provide consumers with important and informed guidance in selecting age-appropriate products for children.

 For inquiries, please contact us at firstname.lastname@example.org or 562.470.7215.